jjinking/designing-data-intensive/NOTES.md

 1. Careful software design with thorough testing
 2. System monitoring in production
-3. Continously check guaranteed assumptions
+3. Continously check guaranteed assumptions, i.e. rate of produce to queue <= rate of consume from queue

 #### Human errors

-Bad interaction or configuration of system
+Bad interaction or configuration of system are main causes of outages

 - Make it easy to do the "right" thing
 - Provide sandboxing env for people to try different things, so they don't mess up production system